Cranial nerve nuclei

 Connections of the nucleus of the solitary tract

-The nucleus of the solitary tract receives fibres from the sensory ganglia of the seventh, ninth, and tenth cranial nerves, and mainly send fibres to the hypothalamus (solitario-hypothalamic tract), the thalamus and cerebral cortex.
+The nucleus of the solitary tract (see above) receives fibres from the sensory ganglia of the seventh, ninth, and tenth cranial nerves, and mainly send fibres to the hypothalamus (solitario-hypothalamic tract), the thalamus and cerebral cortex.

 Connections of the sensory nuclei of the trigeminal nerve

-The main sensory nucleus of the trigeminal nerve and the spinal nucleus of trigeminal nerve, both receive fibres, through which, they connect with the trigeminal ganglion.
+The main sensory nucleus of the trigeminal nerve (see above) and the spinal nucleus of trigeminal nerve, both receive fibres, through which, they connect with the trigeminal ganglion.
 These nuclei (main sensory and spinal nucleus) send fibres to the thalamus and cerebral cortex.